jackmcarthur/bgw_quick_start/README.md

 This guide is meant to give the reader an understanding of those parts of the mean field -> GW (-> BSE) workflow codes that vary on a material-dependent basis.
 Before performing calculations on your own materials, we strongly recommend performing some of the example calculations found on the website from our [most recent tutorial workshop](https://workshop.berkeleygw.org/tutorial-workshop/about).
 When moving on to your own materials of interest, you can adapt input files from the tutorial most similar to your desired calculation as a starting point (i.e. the hBN/MoS2 tutorials for 2D materials, the sodium tutorial for calculations of metals, the SOC tutorial for fully-relativistic calculations...).
 Some other example input files can be found in the [BerkeleyGW examples repository](https://github.com/BerkeleyGW/BerkeleyGW-examples/tree/master) or even the [test suite](https://github.com/BerkeleyGW/BerkeleyGW/tree/master/testsuite).

-There are two classes of parameters that aspiring BerkeleyGW users will need to change for each material considered: **physical parameters** and **convergence parameters**.
+There are two classes of parameters that aspiring BerkeleyGW users need to know  material considered: **calculation settings**, the input flags which switch different routines on and off in the code, and **convergence parameters**, the input flags with values that are varied to trade off between computational cost and accuracy.
 Discussions of all of these quantities (and most of the information in this guide) can be found in the presentations from the [most recent tutorial workshop](https://workshop.berkeleygw.org/tutorial-workshop/about).

 ## Mean field calculations